Austinkkk3/Bob-Dev-Day-Track-C/BUILD_GUIDE_SIMPLE.md

   - 📝 Description
   - 💱 Currency
   - 💵 Amount
-- The displayed dataframe must map from these raw columns:
+- Map from raw columns: Date, Vendor, Doc Type, Category, Description, Currency, Amount
-  - Date
-  - Vendor
-  - Doc Type
-  - Category
-  - Description
-  - Currency
-  - Amount
-- Do not include Confidence anywhere.
+- Do not include Confidence anywhere
-- Do not reference a Confidence column.
-- Use st.dataframe with wide layout.
+- Use st.dataframe with use_container_width=True and hide_index=True

 Analyze behavior:
 - When Analyze is clicked:
   - if no processed data exists, show a warning
-  - otherwise call analyze_invoices(st.session_state.df)
+  - otherwise call: vendor_chart, category_chart, doc_type_chart, _ = analyze_invoices(st.session_state.df)
-  - display all 3 returned Plotly charts with st.plotly_chart(..., use_container_width=True)
+  - display the 3 charts (vendor, category, doc type) using st.plotly_chart(..., use_container_width=True)
+  - do NOT display the 4th chart (budget vs actual) — there are no budget inputs in this app

 Generate Summary behavior:
 - When Generate Summary is clicked:
-  - if no processed data exists, show a warning with the text:
-    "Please upload and submit receipts first"
+  - if no processed data exists, show a warning: "Please upload and submit receipts first"
   - otherwise:
-    - show st.spinner("✨ Generating AI summary...")
+    - show st.spinner("Generating AI summary...")
     - call generate_summary(st.session_state.df)
     - store the result in st.session_state.summary
-- If st.session_state.summary is not empty, display it using st.info()
+- If st.session_state.summary is not None and not empty, display it using st.info()

 Export CSV behavior:
 - If processed data exists:
   - convert st.session_state.df to CSV without index
-  - expose it through st.download_button
+  - expose through st.download_button with file_name="expenses.csv" and mime="text/csv"
-  - file name should be expenses.csv
-  - mime type should be text/csv

 Error handling:
 - Do not crash if date parsing fails
-- Do not crash if some expected columns are missing
-- If needed, safely create missing columns with empty strings before display
+- Do not crash if some expected columns are missing — safely create them with empty strings before display
 - All return statements must be explicit
 - The final code must be runnable as a Streamlit app